International multidisciplinary research on topics of pressing global concern

 - Applications from researchers in professions other than academia are encouraged with the expectation that the product of the fellowship will contribute to the wider body of knowledge on the topic specified.

-Please Note: You may hold only one fellowship sponsored by the Japan Foundation, which includes the Abe Fellowship, during any one Japanese fiscal year, which runs from April 1 through March 31.
-Current recipients of a Japan Foundation Fellowship and those who will commence that fellowship by March 31, 2013 are ineligible to apply for an Abe fellowship in 2012.
+Please Note: Past recipients of the Abe Fellowship are ineligible.
+You may hold only one fellowship sponsored by the Japan Foundation, which includes the Abe Fellowship, during any one Japanese fiscal year, which runs from April 1 through March 31.
+Current recipients of a Japan Foundation Fellowship and those who will commence that fellowship by March 31, 2016 are ineligible to apply for an Abe fellowship in 2015.
 Fellowship awards are contingent upon receipt of funding from the Japan Foundation Center for Global Partnership.

 - The Fellowship is intended to support an individual researcher, regardless of whether that individual is working alone or in collaboration with others.